Updated January 26, 2023

 There are a whole bunch of them.
 Twitter’s native scheduler, TweetDeck, is great.
 Facebook also has a great scheduler too, you’ll find it under “Publishing Tools” if you manage a page.

-But sometimes, schedulers that post across multiple platforms are great.
+But sometimes, schedulers that post across multiple platforms are best.

 And the one that I use is Publer (a former version of this post said Hootsuite–but I’ve happily switched.
 Publer is cheaper and better!).